HorizenOfficial/horizen-academy-v2/docs/governance/decentralized-autonomous-organization-dao.md

 # What is a Dao?

-A _DAO_, or **Decentralized Autonomous Organization**, is software that acts as an organization with a number of predefined rules and procedures.
+A _DAO_, or **Decentralized Autonomous Organization**, is a software that acts as an organization with a number of predefined rules and procedures.

 The rules and procedures that govern the organization are written in _code_ when the DAO is created by the founders.
 This code primarily lives on a _blockchain_ where it is not possible for an individual to tamper with the rules.